 The third bridge crossing Buller Creek is of the sturdy, sawn log variety.
 From here the trail remains very good, but more rustic, and elevation gain is slightly more robust.
 In a more open area, the trail makes an impressive pass beneath a tower-like outlier of Mount Engadine.

 Once again, the trail becomes more rustic.
-Rate of elevation gain, through forest, increases for a short while, then levels again into a burn area which reveals astounding images of charred trees in contrast with white rock.
-I find the area incredibly beautiful in a very unique way.
+Rate of elevation gain through forest increases for a short while, then levels again into a burn area which reveals astounding images of charred trees in contrast with white rock.
+The area is incredibly beautiful in a very unique way.
 The aroma of the burned wood is powerful but pleasant.

-I hike a short distance north along the top of South Buller Pass.
-Ribbon Lake, at the bottom of the bowl, comes into view with the dual peaks of majestic Mount Kidd providing the backdrop.
+Hiking a short distance north along the top of South Buller Pass brings Ribbon Lake, at the bottom of the bowl, into view with the dual peaks of majestic Mount Kidd providing the backdrop.
 A little further along, the entire view of the bowl opens up with Guinn's Pass at the south terminus of Mount Kidd.
-I think of the young biologist, Orval Pall and pilot Ken Wolff, whose plane crashed here in terrible weather on June 6, 1986, setting off the largest and most tragic search and rescue in Kananaskis Country history.
+Recollections come back of the young biologist, Orval Pall and pilot Ken Wolff, whose plane crashed here in terrible weather on June 6, 1986, setting off the largest and most tragic search and rescue in Kananaskis Country history.

 Memorial Lakes, tucked underneath Mount Bogart, and between Bogart Tower and Ribbon Peak lies a few kilometers north of current location.
 A Memorial Cairn there honors the 13 people who lost their lives in the 1986 search and rescue operation turned tragic.
 From current location, there are trails which lead there, but today the mission is to consider a hike down to a trail junction which will allow a return loop via North Buller Pass.
 A comfortable spot with a perfect view near the trail is chosen to rest and enjoy lunch.